-A CTE Flex Internship is completed outside of the school day (after school, weekends, breaks or summer).
-A Flex Internship allows students to observe and participate in daily operations, develop direct contact with professionals in the field, ask questions about careers, and perform appropriate job tasks.
-The Work-Based Learning Coordinator, student and community sponsor jointly plan the organization, implementation and evaluation of the internship, which may be unpaid or paid.
-Scheduling the Flex Internship is based on the availability and convenience of the community sponsor and student, and may begin at any time during the senior year or during the summer before the senior year.
-Students participating in a CTE Flex Internship must document a minimum of 68 contact hours and complete assignments, including a journal and a capstone project.
-The grade for a Flex Internship is not factored into GPA calculation and will appear on the transcript after completion of the assignments and required hours.
-Notes: 1/2 Credit for 68 hours or 1 Credit for 135 hours
+A CTE Semester Internship allows students to observe and participate in daily operations, develop direct contact with professionals in the field, ask questions about careers, and perform appropriate job tasks.
+The Work-Based Learning Coordinator, teacher, student and community sponsor jointly plan the organization, implementation and evaluation of an internship, which may be unpaid or paid.
+Students participating in a CTE Semester Internship are allowed one release period, either at the beginning or end of the school day.
+They must document a minimum of 135 contact hours (100 on site) and complete assignments, including a journal and a capstone project.
+An application is required and includes satisfying attendance, GPA and disciplinary qualifications.
+Confirmed placement is required before enrolling in a semester internship.